Traditional Trades Advancement Program – Steamtown National Historic Site

 - Must be able to commit to the project for 26 weeks (start date flexible)

-- Strong interest in using hand and power tools to complete projects
+- Interest in using hand and power tools in an outdoor setting to complete projects

 - Ability to commute to project site daily